• Skip to primary navigation

 Jean welcomed me warmly and immediately took me into her modern, but homey country-style kitchen.
 (An antique butter churn sat in one corner, and it fit right in to the decor.)
 An attractive, vivacious woman with pretty red hair, Jean seemed perfectly at ease as she began peeling and slicing the peaches into a pot, chatting, and fielding my questions.

 “My mother always said to add more sugar to peaches than seems right at first,” she noted as she dumped an ample amount from a crock into the pot, ” ’cause once they cook down they’ll need more than you think.”
-I was surprised when she cut up nearly a stick of butter and tossed it into the peaches, too.
+I was surprised when she cut up nearly a stick of butter and tossed it into the pepeachcobbler139cropverttiter_edited-2aches, too.
 “For more flavor,” she said.

 Jean worked quickly and deftly, with the air of one who had the recipe down pat from making it hundreds of times–which, of course, she had.
 She was also completely relaxed and demonstrating seemed to come naturally to her.
 (Later in the afternoon I discovered why.)